Edgewell Personal Care (EPC)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Taking a step back, we can see that Edgewell Personal Care’s margin dropped by 5.9 percentage points over the last year.
+Taking a step back, we can see that Edgewell Personal Care’s margin dropped by 3.7 percentage points over the last year.
 This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
-If the trend continues, it could signal it’s becoming a more capital-intensive business.
+If the trend continues, it could signal it’s in the middle of an investment cycle.

 11. Return on Invested Capital (ROIC)